shabin5785/Udemy-React/Basics.md

 - ES6 class is a js object with functions and properties.
 Objects of that can be created using normal class objects using new operator.

 -Every react class based component must have a render method to show it on screen

+- Events are handled by event handlers and pass the event handler to the element we want to monitor.
+The custom handlers are linked using html triggers like onchange onFocus etc. This event object is inturn passed to the custom handler function